Moving to The Villages? Here's What You Need to Know Before You Go.

 The Villages enjoys a temperate climate through all seasons, though the summers can have sweltering temperatures.
 The best season in The Villages spans from October to April, when the weather turns milder.
 The hottest months are June, July, and August.
 The heat peaks with average temperatures in the low 90s in August.
 Humidity can make the temperature feel even higher throughout the year.
 If you're hoping to spend a lot of time on the golf course, you'll likely enjoy lots of beautiful, rain-free days from October through December.
 August is usually the rainiest month, on average.

-Given the fine weather, any time is a good time to move to The Villages, though if you move in the fall, spring, or winter, you'll miss the worst of the heat.
+Given the fine weather, any time is a good time to move to The Villages, though if you move cross-country in the fall, spring, or winter, you'll miss the worst of the heat.

 History and Development of The Villages, FL